 There may be a number of things that contribute to your child’s sleep rhythms.
 Some parents may be nighttime feeding their infants when they wake, deciphering crying as a cue for hunger.
 In addition, many families have chosen to co-sleep and nurse on demand.
 Night weaning may be more difficult, depending on your child’s personality.
 Many children will sleep better in the same room with their parents, while others will sleep better separated from noise or the smell of mother’s milk.
 These are factors that need to be taken into account when frequent awakenings are occurring.
 Night weaning may help parents to determine the difference between hunger and other complaints.
 This way, you can establish a specific pattern and begin to find soothing ways to keep your infant asleep for longer.

 - Use a bottle.
-You can still pump and feed your baby breastmilk, but this way you can better regulate exactly how much your infant is getting during nighttime feedings.
+You can still pump and feed your baby breastmilk, but this way you can better regulate exactly how much your infant is getting during a nighttime feeding.
 This can initially be a struggle, as the child will smell you and prefer you over a bottle.
 Developing a plan with your partner is key.
-Your partner may need to do the bottle feeding to help your infant to become accustomed to suckling for comfort.
+Your partner may need to do the bottle-feeding to help your infant to become accustomed to suckling for comfort.

 - Develop a routine.
 Feed your baby at the same time and start initiating a bedtime ritual to help your infant fall into a sleep routine.
 For example, try a calming bath, jammies, and story time every night to let the child know that bed is coming.
 Children need structure.
 Bedtime is no different.

 - Work towards night weaning.
-Gradually lengthen the times between feedings at the beginning to slowly introduce your infant to longer sleep duration with less distress.
+Gradually lengthen the times between nighttime feeding at the beginning to slowly introduce your infant to longer sleep duration with less distress.

 - For younger children, swaddle your baby to help keep them calm, reduce waking, and improve sleep quality.
 Once your child starts rolling over, this is no longer an option.